SuperKITTEN69/Roblox-Free-Studio-Scripts/README.md

 Coin - A coin model with a script that deletes the coin when touched and prints a specific text.

 SpinningPart - A script that makes a part spin.

+CoinV2 - Same as Coin but has a spinning animation and the coin respawns in 3 seconds.